hylo-lang/specification/spec.md

     }
     ```

-3. The binding declaration and the filter expression of a `for` statement belong to the head of the loop.
+3. The pattern and filter expression of a `for` statement belong to the head of the loop.
 The range of a `for` statement belongs to the lexical scope in which that statement is defined.

 4. (Example)